flapperdeflipper/toolset/README.md

 A bash library and toolset used for devops tasks and platform infrastructure on mac osx.

-The toolset is a set of tools and libraries to make bash scripts a bit easier to read, faster to develop and avoid some of the large pitfals that come with shell scripting.
+This toolset is a set of tools, functions and libraries to make bash scripts a bit easier to read, faster to develop and avoids some of the large pitfals that come with shell scripting in bash.

+It is a part of my dotfiles and configuration setup that I use for my personal and work computers, by splitting this set and my dotfiles, which are private I want to reduce the complexity of my local setup and hope that other people can make use of this set of tools.

-I use it myself both for shell scripts and as the daily toolset by loading the libraries in my environment.
+I use it myself personally for both shell scripts and as the daily toolset by loading the libraries in my environment through my `bashrc`.

+I expect that some of the dependencies are not fully listed.

+I'm open to merge requests for useful additions.

 ## Setup